Reflection groups, reflection arrangements, and invariant real varieties: Introduction

 \begin{thm} Let $G$ be a reflection group of type $I_2(m), A_{n-1},B_n,D_n, H_3,$ or $F_4$ and $X$ a nonempty $G$-invariant real variety.
 If $X$ is $k$-sparse, then $X \cap \H_k(G) \neq \emptyset$. \end{thm}

 Since the first basic invariant of an essential reflection group is a scalar multiple of $p_2(\x) = \|\x\|^2$, Theorem~\ref{thm:main} is trivially true for reflection groups of rank $\le 2$.
 The infinite families $A_{n-1}$, $B_n$, and $D_n$ are treated in Section~\ref{sec:infinite}.
 Timofte's original proof and its simplification given by the second author in~\cite{rie} use properties of the symmetric group that are not shared by all reflection groups (such as $D_n$) and we highlight this difference in Example~\ref{ex:babacon} and Remark~\ref{rem:babacon}.
-In Section~\ref{sec:codim1}, we prove the following general result for invariant real varieties that strictly implies Theorem~\ref{thm:main} for $k=n-1$.
+In Section~\ref{sec:codim1}, we prove the following general result that implies Theorem~\ref{thm:main} in the case $k=n-1$.

 \begin{thm} Let $G$ be an essential reflection group of rank $n$ and $X = \VarR(f_1,\dots,f_m)$ nonempty.
 If there is $j \in \{1,\dots,n\}$ such $f_1,\dots,f_m \in \R[\pi_i : i \neq j]$, then $X \cap \H_{n-1}(G) \neq \emptyset$. \end{thm}